-Billing statements will be mailed to your home address.
-In addition, billing statements may be viewed online.
-Go to the Billing Information tab on My NWC and click on View/Pay Bill for respective term to view your billing statement.
+Billing statements will be emailed to your Northwestern email address on a monthly basis until your balance is paid in full.
+Your bill may be viewed online at any time.
+Go to the Billing Information tab on MyNWC and click on View/Pay Bill for the current term to view your billing statement.